Stressed? Anxious? Depressed?

 I'm glad you're here.

-I propose that by first differentiating all aspects of a person -body, heart, mind, soul and spirit- the pathway towards integration opens.
+We propose that by first differentiating all aspects of a person -body, heart, mind, soul and spirit- the pathway towards integration opens.
 This process brings back parts of ourselves we have forgotten or disowned, the shadow side of us that can initially be scary, but ultimately contains hidden gifts.

-This style of Freud's "talking cure" is more than words.
+This style "talking cure" is more than words.
 We explore places in your body that have messages for you, like a constant tension in your chest, or stomach pangs when you think of someone.

 Perhaps your heart-strings are attached to people in ways that deserve attention and reconsideration.